 - Actual earnings depend on your hours and job availability.

-- Example: A $4,000 award = up to 244 hours of work at $16.35/hour.
+Example: A $4,000 award = up to 244 hours of work at $16.35/hour.
 You are paid only for the hours you work

 Job Opportunities

-- Up to 35 hours/week during breaks
+- Students may work up to 35 hours/week during breaks.

 Federal Direct Loans

 Southern participates in the Federal Direct Loan Program, which provides low interest loans directly from the U.S. Department of Education.
 Loans are available to undergraduate and graduate students, second degree seekers, teacher certification students, and parents of dependent undergraduates.
-To qualify, students must:

 - Complete the FAFSA